 Holy Week in Santa Cruz de La Palma

-Holy Week in Santa Cruz de La Palma stands out as one of the Canary Islands’ most captivating Easter celebrations, garnering recognition as a Festival of Tourist Interest in 2014.
+Holy Week in Santa Cruz de La Palma stands out as one of the Canary Islands most captivating Easter celebrations, garnering recognition as a Festival of Tourist Interest in 2014.
 Beyond its deep religious essence, the Easter celebrations in Santa Cruz de La Palma hold artistic and social values, drawing worldwide visitors.

-processions in santa cruz de la palma
+easter week processions in santa cruz de la palma

 Easter Celebrations Highlighted by Religious Sculptures: Dive into Holy Week in La Palma